Pi-hils/Acebook/README.md

 ## Running Test
-To start your web server, run `rails server` on local machine
+To start your web server, run `rails server` on local machine.

+## User Stories